 - 2 tablespoons olive oil

-- 8-10 large fresh brown mushrooms , sliced (not in the recipe she gave me, but there were canned mushrooms in her delectable soup!)
+- 8-10 large fresh brown mushrooms , sliced (canned mushrooms in Bernice's delectable soup!)

 - 1.5 teaspoons sweet paprika